The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Unbounded Operators on Graphs

 \item Given $\Gamma_n(A)$, we can compute in finitely many arithmetic operations and comparisons a sequence of non-negative numbers $b_n\rightarrow 0$ such that $ \Gamma_n(A)\subset A_n $ for some $A_n\in\mathrm{Cl}(\mathbb{C})$ with $d_{\mathrm{AW}}(A_n,\Xi(A))\leq b_n$. \end{enumerate} Hence we can convert $\Gamma_n$ to a $\Sigma_1^A$ tower using the sequence $\{b_n\}$ by taking subsequences if necessary. \end{lemma}

 \begin{proof} For the proof of (1), we may take $a_n^m=\sup{\{E_n(z):z\in\Gamma_n(A)\cap B_m(0)\}}$ and the result follows.
-Note that we need $\Gamma_n(A)$ to be finite to be able to compute this number with finitely many arithmetic operations and comparisons.
+Note that we need $\Gamma_n(A)$ to be finite to compute this number with finitely many arithmetic operations and comparisons.
 We next show (2) by defining

 It is clear that $\Gamma_n(A)\subset A_n^m$ and given $\Gamma_n(A)$ we can easily compute a lower bound $m_1$ such that $\Xi(A)\cap B_{m_1}(0)\neq\emptyset$.
 Compute this from $\Gamma_1(A)$ and then fix it.
 Suppose that $m\geq 4m_1$, and suppose that $\left|z\right|<\left\lfloor m/4\right\rfloor$.
 Then the points in $A_n^m$ and $\Xi(A)$ nearest to $z$ must lie in $B_m(0)$ and hence